-Aspects Criteria Guidelines 5.3 Prepaid Assets 5.
-Assets 5.3 Prepaid Assets All material assets must be included as part of the Plan.
+Aspects Criteria Guidelines 5.
+Assets 5.3 Prepaid Assets 5.3 Prepaid Assets All material assets must be included as part of the Plan.
 A. The Plan must identify and summarize all prepaid and A. The Plan should include a listing and description of the nature, amount and timing of use of prepaid assets, including any Note that all detailed listings should be included as support schedules to the Forecast other assets. exit/refund options identified if the period extends beyond the wind- up date. and/ or Budget discussed above.
-B. The Plan must identify and summarize all other assets and the plan for disposal.
-B. The Plan should identify and summarize all other assets and identify how they will be liquidated and/or disposed of.
+B. The Plan must identify and summarize all other assets B. The Plan should identify and summarize all other assets and identify how they will be liquidated and/or disposed of.
 Note that these cash flows should be included in the Forecast.